catalog header

 Room Reservations

-apply for housing once the application window opens for the semester you intend to occupy an assignment.
-The application timeline will be posted on the website of the Office of Housing and Residence Life.
-Completion of the Residential Living Application/Agreement found on-line provides the Office of Housing and Residence Life with information they need to facilitate your being a member of the residential community at Gonzaga University.
-Along with the completed application, you must submit a $200 housing deposit, which is automatically converted to a “damage deposit” upon check-in to your assignment and will be used to defray any damages up to that amount which may have occurred while you are in residence.
-Any remaining balance of the $200 will be refunded when you check out after all applicable fees and charges have been processed.
+It is highly recommended that students apply for housing once the application window opens for the semester they intend to occupy an assignment.
+The application timeline will be posted on the Housing and Residence Life website.
+Completion of the Residential Living Application/Agreement found online provides the Office of Housing and Residence Life with the information they need to facilitate your being a member of the residential community at Gonzaga University.
+With the completed application, you must submit a $200 housing deposit, which is automatically converted to a “damage deposit” upon check-in to your assignment and will be used to defray any damages up to that amount that may have occurred while you are in residence.
+Any remaining balance of the $200 will be refunded when a student no longer lives on campus after all applicable fees and charges have been processed.

 Sodexo Zag Dining